Nanofus/novel.js/DOCUMENTATION.md

 - `settings` - Settings to edit, some of which can also be made visible to the player.
 - `sounds` - A list of all the sound effects.
 - `externalText` - A list of all external text sources.
-- `externalJson` - A list of all external json files.
+- `externalJson` - A list of all external JSON files.

 Now lets take a closer look on the lists: